Need a question answered?

 LSP’s work in a wide range of settings and facilitate communication between people with a hearing loss and those who do not.
 Examples of where LSPs can be provided are:

-– Medical appointments: G.P. hospital, dental,
+– Medical appointments: G.P. hospital, dental, surgical procedures and consultations.

-– Legal appointments: Police interviews, lawyer consultations, tribunals, Children’s Panel, Court cases
+– Legal appointments: Police interviews, lawyer consultations, tribunals, Children’s Panel, Court cases.

 – Meetings: Conferences, AGM’s, Business, Social Services, Advice Bureau.